 Any human research?
 Not at this time.

 No research has been conducted involving humans.
-Because of this, we do not know if Carbon 60 has the same effects in people as it appears to in mice.
+Because of this, we do not know if Carbon 60 has the same effects on people as it appears to in mice.

 4 Who Makes SES Carbon 60?

-The company is called called SES Research Inc. Their website is SesRes.com.
+The company is called SES Research Inc. Their website is SesRes.com.

 The company is located at 5999 West 34th, Suite 106 Houston, TX 77092.

 I called the company on more than one occasion.
 Their customer service people are knowledgeable, honest, friendly and quickly addressed my questions.

 The co-owner of SES Research is Chris Burres.
 He's been co-owner since 1991.
 According to his LinkedIn profile, he has a BS in mechanical engineering.
 He is also the owner of EwebResults.com an SEO company that helps websites get ranked in search engines.

 SES Research has put together a video on how to take Fullerene Carbon 60.
 Basically, you use the included syringe, pull out 5 ml of C60 and squirt it into your mouth.